zacharyg923/zacharyg923/README.md

 - 🌱 I’m currently learning: HTML and CSS to start, but eventually I want to learn all sorts of coding languages!
 I want to learn anything and everything to do with UX/UI/Web design and development (primarily front-end, but I'd like to learn full-stack development too)!
 - 📫 How to reach me: You can shoot me an email (zacharygoodpaster923@gmail.com) or send me a message on LinkedIn!
 The link to my LinkedIn profile is in my GitHub profile :)
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: I graduated from Arizona State University with a B.A. in Psychology in December 2023, and recently went back to ASU and started my B.S. in GIT (Graphic Information Technology) in January!
+- ⚡ Fun fact: I graduated from Arizona State University with a B.A. in Psychology in December 2023, and recently went back to start my B.S. in GIT (Graphic Information Technology) in January!
 I'm expected to graduate in late 2025-early 2026!

 <!---
 zacharyg923/zacharyg923 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.